devshashtag/archer/README.md

 2) partition management:
-you have to create your partitions before running Archer and define you'r partitions here:
+you have to create your partitions before running Archer

+and then define you'r partitions here:

 ```bash
 partitions = {